-One would almost be tempted to say that nothing should be added to the taste of scallops, but that is not true because the contribution of a wine offers a sumptuous harmony.
-The texture of scallops is very similar to that of other types of seafood but remains a little different.
-If it is well worked, it is very soft, which offers a unique pleasure.
-Here, as is often the case with marine products, you will need a dry white wine, with a fresh side, mineral that will support iodine, which can be slightly felt, and certain accompaniments such as spices or herbs.
-Wines with floral scents, with hints of citrus fruits, a slight acidity due to minerality will go well with the flesh of the walnut which is very tender.
+The texture of scallops is very similar to that of other types of seafood, but a little different.
+If well prepared, they are very soft, offering a unique pleasure.
+Here, as is often the case with seafood, you'll need a dry white winewith a fresh, mineral side that will withstand the iodine that can be slightly felt, and certain accompaniments such as spices or herbs.
+Wines with floral scents, hints ofcitrus fruit and a little acidity due to the minerality will go well with the tender flesh of the walnut.

-Since we have to choose a dry, mineral and fruity white wine, our choices will be based on grape varieties such as Chardonnay with a Chablis for a very simple pan-fried scallops, or Pouilly-Fuissé in Burgundy, the minerality of these wines will go very well with the texture and taste of nuts.
-You can also start with wines made from Chenin such as an Anjou white wine in the Loire, which will have a slight citrus taste that will go perfectly with scallops.
+Since we need to go for a dry, mineral and fruity white wine, we'll be opting for varieties like Chardonnay with a Chablis for a very simple poêlée de Saint-Jacques, or a Pouilly-Fuissé in Burgundy: the minerality of these wines goes very well with the texture and taste of the walnut.

-Did you know that the scallop has eyes?
+Did you know that the scallop has eyes ?
 Yes, eyes, which work by reflection!
-But don't worry, this dish is still great.
-The scallop is a mollusc that humans have been eating for a long time.
-Already mentioned in the Bible or in Greek and Roman mythology, it is only found in the Mediterranean and in the North Atlantic (yes, not all of us are lucky).
-It is mainly cultivated in basins with scallops, despite the very heavy fishing, authorized from October to May.
-We find them in Mediterranean and northern gastronomy, in all possible forms of dishes and combinations, from risotto to scallops, to velvety and simply fried nuts for our greatest pleasure.
-So you will not get tired of these shells and neither will we.
+But don't worry, this delicacy is as good as ever.
+The scallop is a mollusc that humans have been eating for a very long time.
+Already mentioned in the Bible and in Greek and Roman mythology, it is only found in the Mediterranean and the North Atlantic (yes, we're not all so lucky).
+It is mostly grown in ponds with pectiniculture, despite the very heavy fishing authorized from October to May.
+So it's found in Mediterranean and northern gastronomy, in all kinds of dishes and combinations, from scallop risotto to velouté to simply pan-fried nuts for our greatest pleasure.
+You'll never tire of them, and neither will we.